turingschool/lesson_plans/ruby_02-web_applications_with_ruby/active_record_obstacle_course.markdown

   Note: There's one skipped spec.
 Ignore it until the very end.

-1. Most of the tests follow the same format.
+1. Most of the tests follow the same format...

   Leave the Ruby as is or comment it out -- Don't erase.
   ```ruby